Romania 13 min

 Business registration in Romania

-If you do opt for the sole proprietor model, you will need to register at the National Trade Register Office (Oficiul Național al Registrului Comerțului, or ONRC).
-To do this, you must fill out the ONRC application form, and submit it at your nearest ONRC office.
-You will then receive a unique registration code (Codul Unic de Inregistrare, or CUI).
+If you opt for the sole proprietor model, you need to register at the National Trade Register Office (Oficiul Național al Registrului Comerțului, or ONRC).
+Complete the ONRC application form and submit it to your nearest ONRC office.
+You will receive a unique registration code (Codul Unic de Înregistrare, or CUI).

-Note that, if you practice a so-called liberal profession (such as medicine, law, or architecture), you do not need to register with the ONRC.
+If you practice a so-called liberal profession, such as medicine, law, or architecture, you don’t need to register with the ONRC.
 Instead, you will need to notify your profession’s relevant regulatory authority.
-You can see a full list of exempted professions here.
+You can see a complete list of exempted professions here.

-You will also need to apply for a tax ID and a social security number, if you don’t already possess them.
+You must also apply for a tax ID and a social security number if you don’t already possess them.

 How do I get paid as an independent contractor in Romania?

-Some of the most common ways to collect payments include:
+Some of the most common ways to get paid as a contractor include:

 • Bank transfers